eggheadio/eggheadio-course-notes/build-a-backend-with-prisma-in-a-typescript-node-project-ca6628d3/notes/07-prisma-create-a-database-record-with-prisma-client.md

 <TimeStamp start="0:54" end="1:00">

-To know more about Thunder Client visit this [page](https://www.thunderclient.io/)
+To know more about Thunder Client visit their [home page](https://www.thunderclient.io/)

 You can add this extension in the marketplace of VS Code.